raphey/numpy-cnn/README.md

 ## Making a convolutional neural network with NumPy

-The purpose of this project is to build a CNN using only NumPy.
+The purpose of this project is to build a modular CNN using only NumPy.
+So far, the project includes the following features:

-The current state of the project is a generalized non-convolutional network that can classify MNIST with ~98% accuracy.
-It includes leaky ReLU activation, L2 regularization, and dropout.
+- Generalized network class created with layer sizes as parameters
+- Sigmoid and leaky ReLU activation
+- Dropout and L2 regularization
+- Convolutional layer without any regularization or padding

+The best accuracy I've gotten so far is 98.3%, using two hidden layers and dropout.
+The goal is to get something over 99%.

-This was influenced by [Michael Nielsen's amazing eBook](http://neuralnetworksanddeeplearning.com/).
+This was influenced by [Michael Nielsen's amazing eBook](http://neuralnetworksanddeeplearning.com/), and I also found [this explanation of CNN backprop](https://wiseodd.github.io/techblog/2016/07/16/convnet-conv-layer/) really helpful.

 ### To-do

+- Add dropout (and lambda?) to convolution layer
-- Add convolutional layer with stride, same padding, no pooling
+- Add same padding option to convolution layer
+- Use flexible parameters to make CNN, vs hardcoded layers
 - Train an MNIST classifier to above 99%
 - Implement saving/loading of model?
 - Add visualization of hidden layers?